-After literature, music was the next Russian cultural export to gain considerable
+After literature, music was the next Russian cultural export to gain

-French premieres.
-Diaghilev's first concerts abroad took place within the galleries
+Diaghilev's first concerts abroad took place within the galleries of the 1906 exhibit of Russian painting

-the Salon d'Automne.
-The next year he moved on to larger-scale symphonic
+and sculpture that he organized within the Salon d'Automne.
+The next year he moved on to

-Parisian stage of Mussorgsky's classic opera Boris Godunov.
+on a Parisian stage of Mussorgsky's classic opera Boris Godunov.
 The opera's star was

-the legendary bass singer Feodor Chaliapin, who made his Paris debut to sensational
+the legendary bass singer Feodor Chaliapin, who made his Paris debut to sensational acclaim

-acclaim and established a reputation as one of the greatest basses in history.
+and established a reputation as one of the greatest basses in history.

 Diaghilev's ballet seasons, which began in 1909, also at first featured mainly